Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Design

 \paragraph{Streamed precomputing-lookup execution} To reduce memory copy from main memory to cache, we take a further step to streamline LUT precomputing and lookup by tiles.
 Since each tile is sufficiently small to fit in high-speed cache, \nickname can conduct all LUT-related memory access solely in cache.
 Compared to precomputing the entire table in the main memory (existing kernels' practice), this streamed execution provides up to $3\times$ inference speedup, combined with the tiling design above (evaluated in \S\ref{sec:eval-ablation}).

 \paragraph{INT16-INT32 hierarchical accumulation} Besides the locality issues, another source of the memory pressure is the precision mismatch during accumulation.

-It requires accumulating low-bit (e.g., INT8) lookup results to high-precision (e.g. INT32) outputs to avoid overflow, which reduces the accumulation throughput by $4\times$ compared to INT8 accumulation.
+Following llama.cpp and the models' official implementations on Huggingface, the activations are per-token symmetrically quantized to INT8 for input, with results accumulated in INT32 for output.
+This avoids overflow but reduces arithmetic throughput by $4\times$ compared to INT8.

 To address this, we adopt a hierarchical accumulation design that uses INT16 to bridge INT8 and INT32: ({\romannumeral 1}) LUT precomputing from INT8 (activations) to INT16 (LUT elements). ({\romannumeral 2}) Intra-block accumulation in INT16 (LUT elements and block-wise intermediates).
-It won't cause overflow as long as the block size $B\le\lfloor \frac{max(\text{INT16})}{max(\text{INT8}) \times g}\rfloor$. ({\romannumeral 3}) Inter-block accumulation from INT16 (intermediates) to INT32 (outputs).
-With sufficiently large $B$ (e.g., $B=64$ when $g=4$), this hierarchy significantly improves the accumulation throughput.
+It doesn't involve clipping or scaling, and won't cause overflow as long as the block size $B\le\lfloor \frac{max(\text{INT16})}{max(\text{INT8}) \times g}\rfloor$. ({\romannumeral 3}) Inter-block accumulation from INT16 (intermediates) to INT32 (outputs).
+With sufficiently large $B$ (e.g., $B=64$ when $g=4$), this hierarchy significantly improves accumulation throughput, without introducing numerical error.